fls-bioinformatics-core/galaxy-tools/blat/README.markdown

 ### Changes ###

+0.0.3: Added "pslReps" to titles of output data item if pslReps is run as part of
+       the tool operation.

 0.0.2: Add optional `pslReps` step after BLAT to get the best alignments plus a
        list of repeats.